GenericMappingTools/gmt/doc/rst/source/pscoast.rst

 The full-resolution coastlines are also from a digitizing effort in the 1970-80s and it is difficult to assess the accuracy.
-Users who zoom in close enough may find that the GSHHS coastline is not matching other data, e.g., satellite images, more recent coastline data, etc. We are aware of such mismatches but cannot undertake band-aid solutions each time this occurs.
+Users who zoom in close enough may find that the GSHHG coastline is not matching other data, e.g., satellite images, more recent coastline data, etc. We are aware of such mismatches but cannot undertake band-aid solutions each time this occurs.